codeactual/mainevent/README.md

   * `path`: Absolute path to the log file.
   * `parser`: Parser class/class-file name, e.g. `Json` or `NginxAccess`.
   * `tags`: (Optional) One or more tags to automatically attach to every event.
-  * `timeAttr`: (Optional) By default a `time` property is used for the event's timestamp.
+  * `timeAttr`: (Optional) By default, mainevent expects parsers to return a `time` property to represent the event's timestamp.
 Select a different property name here.
   * `previewAttr`: (Optional) Allows parsers like `Json`, which do not have preview templates, to know which properties should be included in preview text.
 * `mongodb`
   * Customize the collection name in `collections.event`.